top of page

 Goal 2 – Transform through Integral Ecology

 To transform our church and world by continually re-thinking and re-designing curricular and institutional reform in the spirit of an integral ecology that promotes the value and dignity of the human person within our common community of Creation.
-Within these institutional reforms, further promote the education and empowerment of minoritized populations, especially including women and girls as well as victims of poverty.
+Within these institutional reforms, further promote the education and empowerment of minoritized populations, especially including women and girls, as well as victims of poverty.

 Sources: